Wednesday , 18 February 2026

 • Uninstall (removes the app immediately)

-Together, these confirm Amazon’s 2-stage block system.
+This confirmed Amazon’s 2-stage block system.

 Stage 1 → Stage 2: How the Block Works